Paliverse/DualSenseX/README.md

 - VibrateTrigger=

-For the LeftTrigger and RightTrigger, there are 8 differint possibilites that you can set:
+For the LeftTrigger and RightTrigger, there are 8 different state possibilites that you can set:
 - Normal
 - VerySoft
 - Soft